rbisdorff/Digraph3/docSphinx/tutorial.rst

 What site to choose ?
 ...................................

-A SME, specialized in printing and copy services, has to move into new offices, and its CEO has gathered seven **potential office sites**:
+A SME, specialized in printing and copy services, has to move into new offices, and its CEO has gathered seven **potential office sites**.

   ====================== ==== ==================================================
    address                ID   Comment